Acidmanic/console-tools/Readme.md

 Example Codes
 =============

-You can find this example codes in Test Packages, under com.acidmanic.consoletools.examples. except for ExampleCode5 witch is placed in Source Packages.
+You can find this example codes in Test Packages, under com.acidmanic.consoletools.examples. except for ExampleCode5 witch is placed in Source Packages for being able to run/test it from real command-line after application build.

+ExampleCode 1 shows how to print text with different styles on any print-stream.

+ExampleCodes 2 to 4 show how to create tables manually. the main goal here is to show what are table components and what we can do with them. but in practice I personally prefer to use the **TableBuilder** class.
+ExampleCode6 provides an example of composeing tables using **TableBuilder**.

+ExampleCode5 shows a usage of **InputTextBox**.

+ExampleCode6 is again about creating tables. but this time the table is being created using a **TableBuilder** with fluent syntax (chainable) methods.

 Styled Printing